In the last chapter, we gave each

 here for tag names is actually not quite right, but

 it’s close enough.
-One tricky side effect of using word
+One side effect of using word

-selector.
-But that won’t cause any harm since there aren’t any elements
+luckily, that won’t cause any harm since there aren’t any elements with

 def selector(self):